alters-mit/magnebot/doc/arm_articulation.md

 ### Setting the `arrived_at` parameter

 The `arrived_at` parameter in the `reach_for()` action determines minimum distance from the magnet to the target.
 The action immediately stops if the magnet is within this distance.
 Increasing `arrived_at` therefore "improves" the success rate of an IK action.

+### Other miscellaneous notes:

+- If the orientation parameters are (`auto`, `auto`), the the target orientation mode is selected via the function `self._get_ik_orientation()`.
+This function has been highly optimized: on average, it requires 0.002 seconds to run.
+- The IK orientation solver will guess ahead of time whether there is any solution.
+We've compared this guess to whether the Magnebot can in fact reach the target and found it guesses correctly 97.5% of the time.

 ## Defining your own arm articulation action